ak22137/Law-Case-InfoFetching-System/README.md

 This project is a Court Dashboard web application designed to fetch, display, and manage law case information.
-It provides a user-friendly interface for viewing case details and demo data, and includes a scraper for gathering case information.
+It provides a user-friendly interface for viewing case details, and includes a scraper for gathering case information.

 ## Features
 - Dashboard for viewing law case details
-- Demo data for testing and demonstration
 - Scraper to fetch case information
 - SQLite database for storing queries
 - HTML templates for UI rendering